adrien1018/tioj-judge-old/README.md

 4. Scoring
    - Arrange all running status & results into a single file
    - **Determine overall results of this submission**
+5. Post-scoring
+   - This stage is optional, used by *Codechef challenge*-like problems only
+   - Arrange overall results of all submissions into a single file
+   - **Adjust overall results of submissions**

 Steps marked in bold allow problem setters customization and should be run in the sandbox.

+### Competition Mode

+Used by problems involving interaction between submissions.

+1. Pre-execution stage
+   - Same as ordinary problems
+2. Competition stage
+   - **Problem setter writes a controller to hold the competition, and output results of all participating programs**
+   - A controller will require higher permission (e.g., `fork`, `exec`) to run submissions in the desired way
+     - Non-admin can't set this type of problems

+The whole competition is held again once a new program is submitted
+- Need stricter restrictions on submissions

 ### Grader